Do you have to have a United Church background to attend Golden Lake Camp?

 Six of our cabins have eight children in each; our two newest cabins have ten (see What is the ratio of campers to counsellors, above).
 Outdoor Adventure Camp has four campers and one counsellor in each tent.

-We offer a full refund, minus a $100 registration fee, at any point up to two weeks before the week of camp a child is registered to attend.
+We offer a full refund, minus the $50 deposit, at any point up to two weeks before the week of camp a child is registered to attend.
 In the case of a confirmed medical or family emergency, or a reported problem with head lice, the same refund is available right up to the morning of registration day.
 Once a child has arrived to register, no refunds are available.

 Probably 20% of children feel a little bit homesick the first night, but most are fine by the next morning.
 If a child seems homesick more long-term, we work with him/her for twenty-four hours or so to see if he/she will recover (most do).
 If it becomes clear to us that the problem is not going away, we call the parent without the child present to ask for advice, and are guided by the parents’ wishes.
 A parent talking with the child on the phone makes the child feel better but does not normally solve the problem, because the child will only talk about going home.
 If it becomes clear that a child really does need to go home, we will then help as much as we are able with those arrangements.
 Often, children become homesick because the possibility has been suggested to them.
 When parents don’t even mention the possibility before the child comes to camp, the child is usually fine.